BryanJacobs/FIDO2Applet/docs/fido_certification.md

 2.1.8
 -----
-External KeyHandles are protected using AES-256 with CBC, an approved algorithm.
+External KeyHandles are protected using Encrypt-then-HMAC, an approved algorithm.

 2.1.9
 -----
-External KeyHandles are protected using AES-256 with CBC, an effective strength of 256 bits.
-The KeyHandles themselves are ECDSA keys on NIST P-256, which has an effective strength of 128 bits.
-Therefore the claimed strength of the wrapping key is greater than the claimed strength of the one being wrapped.
+See the response to question 2.1.4.

 The portion of the user's PIN delivered by the CTAP protocol has 128 security bits.
 To verify this, an HMAC operation in feedback mode (an approved KDF) is performed on the incoming PIN derivative.
 The ASPs for the derivation provide 224 security bits, greater than the 128 for the incoming PIN part.

+External KeyHandles are confidential using AES-256 with CBC, an effective strength of 256 bits (or 128 bits when the user's PIN is the source of the confidentiality key).
+External KeyHandles are authenticated using HMAC with SHA256, truncated to 16 bytes.
+The truncation does not affect the effective strength of the HMAC - it is still 128 bits.
+The key used for the HMAC has a strength of 256 bits.

+KeyHandles themselves are ECDSA keys on NIST P-256, which has an effective strength of 128 bits.

+Therefore the claimed strength of both the confidentiality and integrity portions of the key protection are as strong or stronger than the key being wrapped.

 These are the only cases where keys are wrapped by the authenticator implementation.

 2.1.10
 ------
-Each external KeyHandle contains two parts: the private keying material, and the SHA-256 hash of the relying party ID for which the key is valid.
-Prior to allowing the use of the KeyHandle, it is decrypted using AES-256-CBC, and the relying party ID is validated.

-Because the decryption is performed using a key and IV that are specific to the authenticator, a KeyHandle from another authenticator would - excepting a coincidence unlikely to happen even 1 in 2^128 times, a cryptographic collision - not validate.
+Each external KeyHandle has its attached HMAC signature validated prior to use.
+HMAC is an Allowed Data Authentication Algorithm.

 Additionally, discoverable credentials are stored on the authenticator itself, and only incoming Credential IDs that exactly match them are used.